Lassie

 See a vet

-If your cat shows serious symptoms, it is best to go in as an emergency to stop the poisoning as possible and prevent serious illness.
-If you are unsure whether your cat has ingested something it cannot tolerate, it may be a good idea to contact a digital vet for advice.
-As a Lassie insurance customer, you always have unlimited calls to digital vet.
+If your cat shows severe symptoms, take them to the vet immediately to stop the poisoning and prevent serious illness.
+If you're unsure whether your cat has eaten something harmful, contact a vet for advice.
+As a Lassie customer, you have unlimited calls to our digital vet service.

 Our app